.NET YubiKey SDK

 - API Documentation is where detailed descriptions of the classes and interfaces of the SDK reside.

 This SDK targets .NET Standard 2.0, allowing for a wide reach of .NET platforms.
 See this page for more information on what .NET implementations support .NET Standard 2.0.
 Note that while this SDK may build with Xamarin and Mono, only the Windows and macOS operating systems are supported at this time.
+Additionally, while .NET Framework 4.6.x is listed as implementing Standard 2.0, this is not entirely true.
+The SDK relies on certain cryptographic functionality that is defined in the standard but not actually implemented in Framework 4.6.x.

 Supported YubiKey applications